ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 [^online]: Via online retrieval.
 [^normalisation]: This brings beatmap custom combo colours to the same brightness level.
 [^hold-for-hud]: Hold `Ctrl` to view the HUD momentarily while it's hidden.
+[^offset-calibration-stable]: Adjustable manually via key bindings.
-[^offset-calibration]: When retrying a beatmap, you can calibrate the offset based on your last play.
+[^offset-calibration-lazer]: When retrying a beatmap, you can calibrate the offset based on your last play.
 [^can-disable]: Can be disabled.
 [^note-lock]: Still exists, but should not interfere.
 [^score-reset-balance]: Scores will be reset to ensure balance.